-Our codes of practice mean that if we do receive a commission on anything, we have to be transparent and declare it.
+If we do receive a commission on anything, we are transparent and declare it, in keeping with our codes of practice.
 For instance, sometimes we place insurance on behalf of the freeholder.
 When they do, FirstPort Insurance Services Limited takes a commission on arranging the insurance.
 This is something that is completely normal in the insurance industry.
 You can find information on any commission payments in the notes on your annual accounts.

 We also have an open and transparent process for awarding contracts.
 When a formal tender process is necessary we invite at least three independent contractors (the only exceptions to this are out of hours monitoring and some fire systems and alarm installation works, where a FirstPort connected business may be invited to tender).
 Information about whether a FirstPort connected business has provided services at your development and earned a fee, is disclosed in the annual service charge accounts.

 Your Property Manager will know your building well, and have lots of general knowledge in matters such as health & safety and finance.
 Major works, such as large internal redecorations or external refurbishment works can often require more specialist input from a Building Surveyor.
 With a greater technical understanding of buildings, a surveyor will help plan complex works and repairs and run major works projects that require skilled expertise.
 They also play an important role in managing the quality control and contractor performance during projects.